makerken/Particle_home_control/README.md

 # Particle_home_control

-This is under active development, any contributions or bug reports welcome.
+This is an exercise in keeping things simple.

 This is a an example of single page app changing the color of the on board RGB LED
 It uses [jQuery](https://github.com/jquery/jquery) to make a POSTing simple.